dalygbarron/pingo/README.md

 There are some extra functions defined in pingo.janet which do things like creating empty images, basic drawing and blitting, and destroying western civilisation.
 They're not exactly comprehensive but they aren't really meant to be so whatever.
-They are documented in the code so read it.
+They are documented in the code so have a look.